socle-commun/umbranexus/README.md

 Settings are centralized in `config.yaml`:
 - `mode` indicates the prototype stage.
 - `doc_engine` specifies the **VitePress** documentation generator.

+## Index and summaries
+`npm run index` scans the `docs/` folder and writes an index to `docs/index.json`.
+Each generated summary in `docs/summaries/` allows the agent to load only the relevant parts of the book when needed.

 ## Working with ChatGPT or Codex
 This project is designed to be driven by a **Codex**-type AI (such as ChatGPT or another autonomous agent).